sledge1977/RipStation/README.md

 # Multi-Drive Ripping Station

-This Python script manages multiple drives to rip movies efficiently in parallel.
-It provides an interactive command-line interface to control ripping and performs automatic post-processing.
-Blu-ray discs and TV series support are planned for later.
+This Python script manages multiple drives to efficiently rip movies and TV series in parallel.
+It provides an interactive command-line interface to control the ripping process and performs automatic post-processing.

 ## Features

-- **Parallel control** of multiple DVD drives.
+- **Parallel control** of multiple DVD or Blu-ray drives.
+- **Differentiated ripping modes** for movies and TV series.
-- Uses `makemkvcon` for ripping movie titles.
+- Uses `makemkvcon` for robust ripping.
-- **Automatic post-processing** after a successful rip (movies):
+- **Automatic post-processing** after a successful rip:
+  - **For Movies**:
+    - Automatically finds all titles longer than 60 minutes.
-  - Identifies the largest MKV file as the main movie.
+    - Selects the longest title as the main feature.
-  - Renames the file based on the movie name you enter.
+  - **For TV Series**:
+    - Finds all titles longer than 20 minutes.
+    - Displays a list of all potential episodes for you to select.
+    - Supports flexible selection (e.g., `1,3-5,8`).
+    - Prompts for Series Name, Season, and starting Episode number.
+    - Automatically names files sequentially (e.g., `My.Series.S01E05.mkv`, `My.Series.S01E06.mkv`, etc.).
+    - Includes a "reverse order" option for discs where tracks are authored backwards.
-  - Sets the metadata title in the MKV with `mkvpropedit`.
+  - Sets the metadata title in the MKV file using `mkvpropedit`.
-  - Ejects the disc automatically after finishing.
+  - Ejects the disc automatically after the entire queue is finished.
 - **Interactive CLI** for easy operation.
-- **Efficient rescan mode** that only checks drives that are idle or completed so the system stays responsive.
+- **Efficient rescan mode** that only checks drives that are idle or completed.

 ## Requirements